-If you want to visit some less touristy cities that are still easy to do as a day trip, we would recommend getting up early and catching a train to Bristol in the west, which is a very cool and completely underrated city with an amazing craft beer and arts scene.
+If you want to visit some less touristy cities that are still easy to do as a day trip, we would recommend getting up early and catching a train to Bristol or Bath in the west, which is a very cool and completely underrated city with an amazing craft beer and arts scene.
 Or, if you want to see a beautiful walled medieval city, head north to York, which can also easily be visited as a day trip from London.

 If you don’t want to spend your entire week in England completely in London, then we would actually recommend spending five nights in the capital before spending two nights in York.
 There, you can spend one day exploring the city and another venturing out into the beautiful Yorkshire countryside.